Why Critical Thinking is an Important Skill for Artists

 Embedded Creativity

 Artists are creative—there is no way around it.
-Whether this be a practised skill or an innate trait of yours, it’s a definite card under your belt.
+Whether this be a practiced skill or an innate trait of yours, it’s a definite card under your belt.
 And critical thinking calls for creativity.

 This is not dissimilar to a situation where critical thinking needs to be used.
 Creative problem-solving and innovation are ingrained in the process.
-If this stays as constant practice, you'd learn to approach communication from thorough thought processes before forming a final point of view or aesthetic judgment.
+If this stays as a constant practice, you'd learn to approach communication from thorough thought processes before forming a final point of view or aesthetic judgement.

 Adaptability and Versatile Skills